crate/crate/blackbox/docs/admin/system-information.rst

 By default, these tables are not populated, because tracking jobs and operations adds a slight performance overhead.

+The tracking jobs are stored in memory.
+The amount of memory that can be used to store the jobs is limited by the
+:ref:`Jobs Log Circuit Breaker <stats.breaker.log.jobs.limit>` and
+:ref:`Operations Log Circuit Breaker <stats.breaker.log.operations.limit>`.
+If the memory limit is reached, an error message will be logged and the log table will be cleared completely.

+You can avoid the tables being cleared completely by configuring a records retention policy.
+We currently support two retention policies.

+One option is to configure how many records are to be stored in the logs tables.
+This is configurable using :ref:`Jobs Log Size <stats.jobs_log_size>` and :ref:`Operations Log Size <stats.operations_log_size>`.
+Once the configured table size is reached the older log records are deleted as newer records are added.

+Another option is to configure an expiration time for the records.
+In this case, the records in the logs tables are periodically cleared if they are older than the expiry time.
+This behaviour is configurable using :ref:`Jobs Log Expiration <stats.jobs_log_expiration>` and :ref:`Operations Log Expiration <stats.operations_log_expiration>`.

 If you want to use the jobs and operations tables, you must enable the collection of CrateDB statistics with :ref:`ref-set`, like so::